Publicador de contenidos

 Researchers from the Museum of Natural Sciences of the University of Navarra have collected more than 72,000 georeferences of mammals and 150,000 of fish.

-The group publishing house of the scientific journal Nature and its web site Nature.com have published two papers on data collected by researchers of the School of Sciences of the University of Navarra in the last 40 years.
-These correspond to skulls, jaws and skeletons of 36 species of small mammals -which provide more than 72,000 georeferenced specimens-, most of them coming from the 10,000 square kilometers area that constitutes the Comunidad Foral.
-They all form part of the Vertebrate Collection of the Museum of Natural Sciences, which has 1.5 million specimens and is the second largest university museum in Spain.
+Thepublishing house group publishing house the scientific journal *Nature* and its website Nature.com have published two papers on data by researchers from the School of Science at the University of Navarra over the past 40 years.
+These include skulls, jaws, and skeletons of 36 species of small mammals —representing more than 72,000 georeferenced specimens—most of which come area 000 area that constitutes the Autonomous Community.
+All are part of the Vertebrate Collection at the Museum of Natural Sciences, which houses 1.5 million specimens and is the second-largest university museum in Spain.

 "Navarra has a high diversity because it is a transition zone between three biogeographic regions: Atlantic, Mediterranean and Alpine.
 In addition, these records of small mammals are being enriched since 2015 with several projects in the Zone average and La Ribera, related to owl pellets: the balls of uneaten food that raptors regurgitate and that provide very valuable information on the evolution of small mammal communities", explains the researcher and coordinator of the study, David Galicia.